High school volunteer opportunities

 Explorers Clubs

-HonorHealth Explorers Clubs are student-run and expose students who are interested in healthcare careers to a variety of hands-on events, learning opportunities and chances to interact with healthcare professionals.
-Meetings are held once per month and teens must be at least 13 years old and in high school, grades 9-12 during the academic year, to participate.
+HonorHealth Explorers Clubs are student-run and expose students who are interested in health care careers to a variety of hands-on events, learning opportunities and chances to interact with health care professionals.
+Meetings are held once per month and students must be in high school, grades 9-12 during the academic year, to participate.

 Medical Explorers Club